This website is maintained through 'Mark_OS' and Hermes agent workflows for machine readability.

 5. The loop needs a verifier

-For code, this usually means tests, linting, type checks or review agents.
+For code, that usually means tests, linting, type checks or review agents.
 For marketing, it means brand voice checks, source verification, banned phrase checks, link checks, metadata checks and a final approval packet.

 Why this matters commercially